-I thought of questions like these as he prepared a workshop proposal the other day, writing this headline in his letter: “Why do this?”
+I thought of questions like these as I prepared a workshop proposal the other day, writing this headline in my letter: “Why do this?”

 Considered from a client’s perspective, it leads to a question about, “Why should we pay this much money to have Solomon visit, when for 15 bucks we can just buy his book on Amazon, then read it and maybe discuss it among ourselves, no Solomon needed?”

 This is what every prospective workshop client should ask.
 It’s what I would ask if I were the one in the market for a workshop.

 As I thought about this, I was reminded of a trip to see the San Francisco Giants play my hometown Philadelphia Phillies when the team visits.
 I realize how much I had to pay for tickets, and how much time it would take to go up and back to the ballpark, when I surely didn’t need to do either.
 I could watch the game on television, record or stream it, and certainly read about it afterwards in the papers.
 Yet I am the first to admit I get pretty excited about seeing the game live.